Showing results for de

 from ... to (span)

-Marks the starting and ending points of a span: the source is the starting point, and "a" marks where it lands.
+Marks the starting and ending points of a span.
+The source is the point it starts 'from' and 'a' marks where it lands.

 - El concierto va de las ocho a las diez = The concert goes from eight to ten